Twilight Conversations 2019

 Continuing Education:Purchase CE Certificate

 Continuing Education Units are available.
-A CE certificate is issued for each module for a $20 charge per module.
-Instructions for purchasing CE certificates will be emailed once registration is completed and certificates are issued after the module is completed.
+A CE certificate is issued for a $20 charge.
+Instructions for purchasing CE certificates will be emailed once registration is completed and certificates are issued after the workshop is completed.
+Continuing Education Certificates must be purchased within thirty (30) days of the event.

 Psychologists: The Insight Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Insight Center maintains responsibility for this program and its content.
 This course is provides 6 CE units.